 The medication affected or acted on Leroy's face.
 Notice how “affected” is in its past-tense verb form with that -ed ending.
 The nasty effect is the result of the medication.

 The primary rule of thumb when it comes to affect and effect is the following:

 How to Decide Whether to Use Affect or Effect

-Knowing this will generally get you through most confusion between these two words.
-Effect is occasionally used as a verb, as a synonym for “to cause/bring about.”
-However, it’s not as commonly used as the noun form and is still not interchangeable with “affect.”
+The one you might encounter is when effect is occasionally used as a verb, as a synonym for “to cause or bring about or achieve.”
+However, it's not as commonly used as the noun form and is still not interchangeable with “affect.”